Certifications

 Manufacturers Certifications

 In January of 2023, after a six month’s process of specific training and equipment additions Tsawwassen Collision was accredited as a Tesla Approved Body Shop.
-The Tesla program is one of the most rigorous OEM certification programs and requires top level equipment and on-going training.
+The Tesla program is very in depth and requires top level equipment and on-going training.

-Tesla looks for a significant background baseline before considering a facility for a certification.
+Tesla looks for a significant baseline before considering a facility for a certification.
 This baseline is met by excellent equipment, training and demonstrated commitment to correct repairs before the Tesla process starts.
-This background is recognized as a mandatory base for the Tesla specific equipment and training.
+If that basline commitment is not there the Tesla certification people know that the facility is not ready; in our case it was, and they could see we were ready.

 Why are we not certified by other manufacturers?